MechanicalRabbit/DataKnots.jl/doc/src/start.md

     typeof(get(ChicagoData))
     #-> NamedTuple{(:department,),⋮

-It's helpful for the top-level object in a data source to be a named tuple.
-In this Chicago data example, the very top of the tree is named `"department"`.
+In this hierarchical Chicago data, the root is a `NamedTuple` with an entry `:department`.
+This entry is a `Vector` of nested tuples, one for each department.
+Each of those department tuples in turn have an entry for `:employee` tuples within this department.

 ### Navigation

-Pipelines can be `run` on data knot.
-For example, to list all department names in `ChicagoData`, we write `It.department.name`.
+To list all the department names we write `It.department.name`.
 In this pipeline, `It` means "use the current input".
 The dotted notation lets one navigate via hierarchy.